Top Projects That Will Reshape Boston

 A partnership between Boston Planning & Development Agency, Hines and the Massachusetts Bay Transportation Authority is working on the South Station Tower, which combines the redevelopment and extension of the South Station Transportation Center and the construction of a 51-story, 1 million-square-foot, mixed-use tower above the 1899-built South Station building.

-The first phase of the project included the 67 percent increase of the outdoor concourse area which covers the track and platforms, as well as the 50 percent expansion of the bus terminal, providing easier access to trains and subways.
-The developers are also building a parking garage over the outdoor areas and adding an indoor bike storage room, which should be available by early 2024.
+The first phase of the project includes the 67 percent increase of the outdoor concourse area which covers the track and platforms, as well as the 50 percent expansion of the bus terminal, providing easier access to trains and subways.

 The joint venture behind the project secured an $870 million loan for the redevelopment in early 2020.
-The developers are completing Phase I of South Station Tower, which will include 685,000 square feet of office space and 166 condos.
+The developers are currently completing Phase I of South Station Tower, which will include 685,000 square feet of office space and 166 condos at the building’s top 16 floors.
+Recently, the condo component was branded as The Ritz-Carlton Residences, with prices varying from $1.3 million to $14 million.

-“Through the delivery of the transit-oriented, high-end mixed-use tower, South Station Tower will emerge as a vibrant hub that energizes Boston,” said Murray.
+“Through the delivery of the transit-oriented, high-end mixed-use tower, South Station Tower will emerge as a vibrant hub that energizes Boston,” believes Murray.

 Hines partnered with Suffolk for the construction of the tower and Pelli Clarke & Partners for building design, aiming to achieve LEED Gold and WELL Gold certifications, as well as BREEAM Very Good rating.
 Amenities are set to include a private park with meeting spaces and a dining terrace, a fitness and wellness center and a terrace with swimming pool.